thk2b/ftp/README.md

 ### transitions

-A transition coresponds to an action that takes a client or server from one state to another.
+A transition coresponds to a sequence of action that takes a process from one state to another.
-The appropriate action is selected according to the current state and the process's identy, (client, server main, server child).
+The appropriate action is selected according to the current state, the context (ie. the command) and the process's identy, (client, server main, server child).
-Actions are function of the curent state, the process's identity, and the current context (command, ...).
-They return the next state.
+Transitions return the next state depending on the result of the action.

 #### client